Negative Core Beliefs - and how they control the selves and your life

 Instead what you and I learned for most of our life (so far) was simply how to "channel all our energy and resources towards dealing with these negative beliefs."
 (Nikki Nemerouf)

 "Money, time, relationships, professional skills, family, everything has been reorganised so that it can be better used to distance me from my pain, my vulnerability and my fear of my negative beliefs getting any worse than they already are.
-In so doing I also distance myself from the love (or power or freedom or happiness or wealth or health or security or whatever it is) that I am so desperately seeking".
+In so doing I also distance myself from the love that I am so desperately seeking".
 (Nikki Nemerouf)

 Your senses are so tied up, bound and distorted by the false belief that you literally cannot see the positive reality in front of you.
 You may even fight it when someone else tries to show you that these beliefs have a positive side, until you begin the process called balancing and transformation, as explained at the end of this section.